How to start an Amazon business and manage its financials?

 An Amazon trader might come across a number of financial complications, such as the VAT rates to apply on their products, the correct treatment of returned items or refunds and VAT & tax implications when using special selling schemes set up by Amazon such as FBA (Fulfilled by Amazon).

 Fulfilled by Amazon has been set up by Amazon to help sellers grow quickly, this is where amazon does all the heavy lifting by taking care of storing and delivering of the items across Europe, therefore helping sellers reach a bigger customer base quickly.
-However there is a catch, as Amazon is now selling products over a bigger market, the tax, VAT and accounting rules can get complicated.
+However there is a catch, as Amazon is now selling products over a bigger market, the tax, VAT and accounting rules can get complicated in start while its necessory to use Amazon PPC.
 It is advisable to speak to an accountant who has a global reach to help you set up your financials if you are thinking about using FBA.

 Using the seller central account for business reporting can get very complicated whilst conducting business using the Amazon Marketplace, this may be due to insufficient knowledge on the use of their platform, on the reports required for compliance in a certain jurisdiction or because of the sheer size of the reporting platform on amazon.